San Pasqual Valley High School

 - Transcript from last school attended (Required)

-Current San Pasqual students will need to fill out a 2010-11 registration card and provide proof of current physical address.
+Current San Pasqual students will need to fill out a new registration packet and provide proof of current physical address.

 Courses in the following areas must be passed: